mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-roles/index.md

 ## Configure Project Role - UI Method

 In the example below, a Project Role is created with a single Rule.
-This Project Role corresponds to a admin role.
+This Project Role corresponds to an admin role.

 ![Project Role Form](../../img/project-create-role.png)